Primary

 Step off the box—don't jump off—to control drop height.
 Minimize ground contact time by rebounding immediately upon landing.
 The goal is elastic, springy power, not a pause and jump.

-Want Depth Jump in your program?
+See where Depth Jump fits in your weekly plan

 Stand on a plyo box between 12-24 inches high.